Vimal-Gupta-GeekVerse/Some-other-web-page-layout-created-by-me/README.md

-# Some-other-web-page-layout-created-by-me
+# -Some-other-web-page-layout-created-by-me
-All layout in this repo, I practiced it for bootstrap and javascript functionality
+In this repo I added some of my work which was not given by the faculty where I was learning but for some practice reasons.